 Policy on payments in lieu of interest on monies held in a client account

 The firm does not pay the full rate of interest which it earns on general client funds to clients because this is an enhanced rate that the firm can secure from holding large levels of client funds in aggregate.
-The firm does however pay a rate of interest to its clients that is available to clients in the open market through a business instant access account or a designated client account.
+However the firm does pay a rate of interest to its clients that is available to clients in the open market through a business instant access account or a designated client account.